SylviaOne/Repo-hub/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.